GanChuanYin/blog/docs/05.Vue/Vue3-Doc-Scaling-Up.md

 }
 ```

-<font color=gree size=4>`<style>tags inside SFCs are typically injected as native <style> tags during development to support hot updates.
+<font color=#3498db size=4>`<style>tags inside SFCs are typically injected as native <style> tags during development to support hot updates.
 For production they can be extracted and merged into a single CSS file.`</font>

 ### 1.3 What About Separation of Concerns?

 Some users coming from a traditional web development background may have the concern that SFCs are mixing different concerns in the same place - which HTML/CSS/JS were supposed to separate!

-To answer this question, it is important for us to agree that <font color=gree size=4>`separation of concerns is not equal to the separation of file types`</font> .
+To answer this question, it is important for us to agree that <font color=#3498db size=4>`separation of concerns is not equal to the separation of file types`</font> .
 The ultimate goal of engineering principles is to improve the `maintainability` of codebases.
 Separation of concerns, when applied dogmatically as separation of file types, does not help us reach that goal in the context of increasingly complex frontend applications.

 In modern UI development, we have found that instead of dividing the codebase into three huge layers that interweave with one another, it makes much more sense to divide them into loosely-coupled components and compose them.
 Inside a component, its template, logic, and styles are inherently coupled, and colocating them actually makes the component more cohesive and maintainable.